-Let us tell you about Thomas Turner Fishing Antiques, which can trace its country sports history back to Thomas Turner, a gunmaker of Marlborough (Wiltshire) who was born in 1770.
+Thomas Turner Fishing Antiques can trace its country sports history back to Thomas Turner, a gunmaker of Marlborough (Wiltshire) who was born in 1770.
 When he died he left his gun making tools and stock to his younger son Henry.
+(This separate piece of information came from a website covering antique firearms and is presumably connected to the family as the timeline roughly fits the other details we have… – “H A Turner, being Henry Arthur Turner was a successor to Thomas Turner of High St, Marlborough, presumably being his son, and was at 142 High Street until 1913.
+The business is then recorded as being owner by Mrs H A Turner at the same address until 1920.”)
 Henry’s elder son Thomas had already established the firm of Thomas Turner in Reading in 1838.
 Thomas Turner prospered and his sons followed him into the business.
 Thomas’s last surviving son, also named Thomas, died in the 1930’s and the firm was then acquired by one of his apprentices, Jack Stratton, son of Charles Stratton head keeper of a sporting estate nearby.